-The following six key research themes aim to best represent the range of challenges faced by BGS teams, with respect to understanding and planning for the impacts of climate change within the Thames basin.
+The following research areas address the variety of challenges we face with respect to understanding and planning for the impacts of climate change and sustainability within the Thames basin.

 What are the environmental impacts of engineered aspects of the subsurface and an increased reliance on underground space?

 How will the built environment be affected by physical changes to the geosphere caused by changing climate, and what are the implications for future engineering and geohazards?

 How can the impacts of flooding on society, the economy and the environment be better understood?
 How can communication of flood potential to decision makers be improved?

 How does land use change affect the health of the natural environment (biotic and abiotic)?
 How do people react to these changes?
 How does this impact on the quality of the services that it provides?

 How will the effects of climate change impact on water security in the region?
 What are the implications on society and the environment?

 What challenges do waterfront communities and habitats face from environmental change?
 How can these challenges be met in a sustainable manner?